-Check the national forest’s website for road and facility closures before you go, and call or go online to confirm the availability of specific attractions and services such as fuel, lodging, restaurants, seasonal events and gatherings.
+Check with the national forest for road and facility closures before you go, and call or go online to confirm the availability of specific attractions and services such as fuel, lodging, restaurants, seasonal events and gatherings.

-When and How to GoHead to the Mountain Loop Highway in late summer or early fall.
-You can complete this road trip in a day, or break it up into three or four days to take full advantage of the hiking, rock climbing, whitewater rafting and other outdoor activities.
 The official scenic byway starts in Granite Falls and ends in Darrington.
-To make it a 95-mile loop, start in historic Arlington, follow Jordan Road along the Stillaguamish River to Granite Falls, then take the roundabout to WA-92 East and turn left onto the Mountain Loop Highway.
+To make it a 95-mile loop, start in historic Arlington, follow Jordan Road along the Stillaguamish River to Granite Falls, then take the roundabout to state Route 92 East and turn left onto the Mountain Loop Highway.
 The drive officially ends in Darrington, but continue to Arlington to complete the loop.
-Gas up before you go and take it slow on the 13-mile stretch of single-lane, gravel road on the east side of the loop.
-If you’re curious about this region’s history, Snohomish County has a Mountain Loop Tour app (for iOS and Android) that provides facts along the way.

 Mountain Loop Highway Daytrip